eirikhanasand/iikg2001/exam/exam21.md

 5. Rootkit

 ## Question 30
 Three aspects need to coexist in order for race conditions to appear.
-Which ones are those?
+Which ones are those?<br/>
 NOTE: Wrong choices give negative points

 Select one or more alternatives: